giuliaprosio/authentication-app/README.md

 ## Introduction
 This repository showcases a full-stack
 **Registration and Authentication Application**, built with modern tools to deliver a secure and efficient user experience.
 It features a robust backend for user authentication and a sleek, responsive frontend interface.
+Once logged in, one can connect to their Spotify account and have a cool overview of their Spotify analytics!

 **Features at a glance**:
 - Secure registration and login using **Spring Boot** and **Spring Security**.